John Elliott (judge): Career

 In 1607 the King's Inns, after a hiatus of some years, was revived.
 Elliott became Treasurer of the Inns in the same year.
-He was the first member of the Inns to have a barrister's chambers "the first that began to build a chamber in the King's Inns", and as a special privilege three of his sons, who were described as "attorneys", were allowed to share the chamber.
+He was the first member of the Inns to have a barrister's chambers "the first that began to build a chamber in the King's Inns", and as a special privilege three of his sons, who were described as "attorneys", were allowed to share the chambers.
 They also had their fees remitted, in recognition of Sir John's services to the Inns.
 He served as Treasurer until 1610.